-The best tip I have for riding a bike is to do it when you want to.
-Here are some other tips for incorporating biking into your routine for the rest of this summer and into the mild days of fall:
+The best tip I have for riding a bike -- and possibly increasing the frequency of your biking trips -- is to do it when you want to.
+Here are some other tips for incorporating biking into your routine this season:

 - Bring your bike to your neighborhood mechanic for a tune-up or safety-check, to make sure it's ready and in sound condition when you choose to ride.
 Have them show you how to air up your tires, so you can do it confidently.

 - Keep your bike where it's easily accessible, with all your gear near at hand (helmet and lock at a minimum).
 This will reduce the frustration of trying to find a key item when you're in a hurry to get out the door.